clausand82-dev/world-spil/README.md

 - stage popup added and fixed
 - local and global marketplace added
 - new exstra stats system, where you can take choices, are implemented
+- buildingdetail page now have units tab and special tab working (same as units and camp management in main menu)

 4.1
 - STAGE 2 and 3 system introduced